kasiimh1/SaveMe/README.md

 This should fix issues when not displaying device info

 New in this update
+1. Fixes wrong ECID and saving path
-1. Adds new folder structure when saving tickets (unique per device and firmware)
+2. Adds new folder structure when saving tickets (unique per device and firmware)
-2. Removed irecovery as it didn't work for some users on High Sierra
+3. Removed irecovery as it didn't work for some users on High Sierra
-3. Switched back to igetnonce
+4. Switched back to igetnonce
-4. Detects Processor Type ie A12(X) or not
+5. Detects Processor Type ie A12(X) or not
-5. If non A12(X) device it checks the generated nonce against Chimera's and Unc0vers default generators
+6. If non A12(X) device it checks the generated nonce against Chimera's and Unc0vers default generators
-6. Displays saved ticket path
+7. Displays saved ticket path
-7. Migrated to FutureRestore for exiting Recovery Mode as irecovery was removed as mentioned above
+8. Migrated to FutureRestore for exiting Recovery Mode as irecovery was removed as mentioned above
-8. Biggest feature last, now you're able to check saved Ticket against device's generator with FutureRestore
+9. Biggest feature last, now you're able to check saved Ticket against device's generator with FutureRestore

 How to use
 1. Download from this link